-One way of searching this is by asking yourself about activities in the past that you once enjoyed.
-If you played sports in high school you may want to find an athletic pass time.
+One way of searching for this is by asking yourself about activities in the past that you once enjoyed.
+If you played sports in high school, you might want to find an athletic pass time.
 If the guitar or piano has gathered too much dust from lack of use, you could sign up for lessons or find others to play with.
-If the old friends were all oriented around drinking or using this will mean looking for a club, hobby, or activity that will bring people together for a healthy reason.
+If the old friends were all oriented around drinking or using, this would mean looking for a club, hobby, or activity that would bring people together for a healthy reason.

 Chad K. Cox PsyD